 Some curtains are machine-wash friendly, but might also shrink.
 Launder your curtains before measuring to accommodate any shrinkage.

 Other curtains are dry-clean only.
 For these types of delicate, luxurious fabrics, follow the care instructions seriously.
 You can easily ruin quality curtains by trying to wash them yourself.

 How to Hang Curtains Without The Hassle

-Our curtain hanging tips will make hanging curtain easier.
+We hope these curtain hanging tips will make hanging curtains easier for you.
 However, there’s another way to make this process completely stress-free.

 Kwik-Hang’s no-drill, damage-free curtain rod brackets solve all your curtain hanging woes.
 Thanks to the bracket’s revolutionary technology, you can hang your curtains in seconds — no measuring, leveling or drilling needed.

 Simply position the brackets on your window frame, tap them in with a hammer and hang your curtains.
 That’s it!
 No screws, nails or other hardware required.

 Say goodbye to the stress of hanging curtains – try Kwik-Hang today!